-Figure 18 shows a typical connection diagram for the AD7934-6.
+Figure 18 shows a typical connection diagram for the AD7938-6.
 The AGND and DGND pins are connected together at the device for good noise suppression.
-The $V{REFIN}/V{REFOUT}$ pin is decoupled to AGND with a 0.47 $\mu F$ capacitor to avoid noise pickup if the internal reference is used.
-Alternatively, VREFIN/VREFOUT can be connected to an external reference source.
-In this case, the reference pin should be decoupled with a 0.1 $\mu F$ capacitor.
-In both cases, the analog input range can either be 0 V to $V{REF}$ (RANGE bit = 0) or 0 V to $2 \times V{REF}$ (RANGE bit = 1).
-The analog input configuration is either four single-ended inputs, two differential pairs or two pseudo differential pairs (see Table 9).
-The VDD pin connects to either a 3 V or 5 V supply.
-The voltage applied to the VDRIVE input controls the voltage of the digital interface.
-In Figure 18, it is connected to the same 3 V supply of the microprocessor to allow a 3 V logic interface (see the Digital Inputs section).
+The V{REFIN}/V{REFOUT} pin is decoupled to AGND with a 0.47 μF capacitor to avoid noise pickup if the internal reference is used.
+Alternatively, V{REFIN}/V{REFOUT} can be connected to an external reference source.
+In this case, the reference pin should be decoupled with a 0.1 μF capacitor.
+In both cases, the analog input range can either be 0 V to V{REF} (RANGE bit = 0) or 0 V to $2 \times V{REF}$ (RANGE bit = 1).
+The analog input configuration can be either eight single-ended inputs, four differential pairs, four pseudo differential pairs, or seven pseudo differential inputs (see Table 9).
+The V{DD} pin is connected to either a 3 V or 5 V supply.
+The voltage applied to the V{DRIVE} input controls the voltage of the digital interface and here, it is connected to the same 3 V supply of the microprocessor to allow a 3 V logic interface (see the Digital Inputs section).